 I did it!
 Three wearable sweaters for the Summer Sweater Knitalong!
 Actually, I only did it because it looks like there’s going to be an extension, but still… yay!

-All of the cheering is appropriate because I’m wearing my Indian football tee.
+All of the cheering is appropriate because I’m wearing my local high school football tee.
 Don’t I look completely natural, here, as I cheer, silently, for myself with dog hair on my freshly blocked sweater?
 Oh well, after re-knitting this to correct my mistakes, I feel like I made a winning touchdown.

 I grew up in a football family in a Texas town where allegiance to the high school football team is akin to cult membership.
 So, of course, I wasn’t into football.
 I only remember going to a couple of games in high school.
 But now I live in a band geek kind of family and find myself wedged between screaming fans in the stands at every home game.
 Of course I ask dumb questions and find I’m watching the band throw a rubber chicken around and the people fussing around me more than the game, but it’s fun.